Types of Academic Misconduct at Assiniboine and the Workplace

 Plagiarism

 Plagiarism is a very common type of misconduct.
 In policy A25, it is defined as using another’s words, ideas, theories, or images without crediting the source.
 An example could be a student writing a research paper without citing the sources found in their research.
 Another example might be a student working with media using Creative Commons licenses without attribution.
-Attribution and citing are academic skills that can be built over time, and there are many supports in place for ACC students.
+Attribution and citing are academic skills that can be built over time, and there are many supports in place for Assiniboine students.
 Once a student graduates, using the work of other people could lead to a legal issue involving copyright violation or even potential job loss.

 Contract Cheating

 Contract cheating is when the student outsources their work to a third party, whether that’s a commercial website or a person that they know.
 This can range from an agreement with a formal contract and payment to a simple verbal discussion.
 While the commercial side of the contract cheating industry is predatory and illicit, and also illegal in many places in the world, they market themselves to students as homework help or study resources.
-To help protect our students, ACC blocks access to sites like these on its institutional networks.
+To help protect our students, Assiniboine blocks access to sites like these on its institutional networks.
 Many students have been blackmailed and extorted by contract cheating companies who have reported activities to schools after a student graduates, causing students to lose their credentials and their jobs.

 Collusion